-Education and Formation
+Education and Formation Ministry Unit

-- Identifying and formation
+Lay education and formation

-- Identifying and nurturing different kinds of leaders for different kinds of church
+Identifying and nurturing different kinds of leaders for different kinds of church

-- Assisting the Archbishop and the Principal of St Barnabas Theological College through the transitions facing the College.
+Assisting the Archbishop and the Principal of St Barnabas Theological College through the transitions facing the College

 Current Priorities and Activities